-Covid-19 coronavirus: Can NZ go three straight days with no new cases?
+Covid 19 coronavirus: Three new cases travelled on same flight from India

 As of yesterday morning, the number of confirmed cases identified at the border in total is 56.

-Meanwhile, the Government says charges are on the table following the leak of private Covid-19 patient details if a malicious motive is found.
+Meanwhile, the Government says charges are on the table after the leak of private Covid-19 patient details if a malicious motive is found.

 The leak was revealed by the Weekend Herald, which has seen the spreadsheet of the personal details of the 18 active Covid-19 cases.